Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

 At approximately 7:00 PM, we'll be picked up for our welcome dinner at the extraordinary Huaca Pucllana Restaurant: a world-class dining experience set alongside an ancient pre-Inca pyramid rising dramatically out of the middle of the city.
 The food is exceptional: fresh Peruvian seafood, vibrant native vegetables, and the kind of bold, layered flavors that have made Lima one of the greatest food cities on earth.
-But honestly?
-It's not just about the food.
-This is the moment the group comes together for the first time.
+It's not just about the food - this is the moment the group comes together for a grand welcome.
 We’ll bond over incredible dishes, under the glow of an illuminated 1,500-year-old pyramid.
-Can you imagine a better way for the trip to begin?

 -

-We'll return to our hotel in Miraflores,buzzing from the first night of what is going to be an unforgettable week.
+We'll return to the gorgeous Nhow Hotel in Miraflores, buzzing from the first night of what is going to be an unforgettable week.

 Day 2